Your Attractive Heading

 Step 3: Complete the FAFSA

-The FAFSA is open and accepting applications.
 Your child will start the FAFSA using their own FSA ID, and will invite you as a contributor to enter your financial information.
 Each school and state program has different priority deadlines.
 While it won’t make your student ineligible if they miss a priority deadline, the funding in many programs is offered on a first-come, first-served basis, so make sure you file early.
-Missouri’s deadline for need-based state aid is April 1.
+Missouri’s deadline priority deadline for need-based state aid is February 1, with a final deadline of April 1.

 Check out these tips and tricks from FSA and MOCAN if you are having trouble completing the FAFSA.